Web services governance

 - decline the request, explaining why it is not appropriate - for example, if there is no clear need, if it's an editorial request or if the need can be met with existing content

 Updates to existing content should only be made where there is a change in the service.
-Changes can be made by department editors, adhering to guidance from the Web Services Team.
-The Web Services Team may ask for clarification from the content editor or recommend changes to help maintain quality and user focus.
+Changes can be made by department editors, adhering to guidance from the Web team.
+The Web team may ask for clarification from the content editor or recommend changes to help maintain quality and user focus.

 Information intended for public use should be published on wycombe.gov.uk and made available to staff through links on the intranet where necessary.
-Where information is provided by another organisation, WDC content should link to it to avoid duplication.
+Where information is provided by another organisation, the councils content should link to it to avoid duplication.

 How to question a decision